Discussion: (0 comments)

 Last week’s earnings report by Toll Brothers, the nation’s 10th-largest home builder, shook the industry.
 While profits were solid, new orders in the latest quarter of 2018 fell by 13 percent, the first drop in four years.
 Compare this to DR Horton, the nation’s largest home builder, where new orders increased by 11 percent.

-Data compiled by the AEI Center on Housing Markets and Finance can shed substantial light on not only recent developments in the housing market, but also how these developments will affect individual home builder performance in the future.
+Data compiled by the AEI Housing Center can shed substantial light on not only recent developments in the housing market, but also how these developments will affect individual home builder performance in the future.

 Let’s start with the state of the housing market.
 Contrary to recent media reports, the housing market remains robust, albeit it appears to have plateaued at a high level and will become more bifurcated between first time and repeat buyers over the coming year.
 To understand why, one needs to examine the drivers of the housing market recovery that began in 2012.
 The current house price boom, now entering its seventh year, has been driven by two punch bowls: Fed monetary policy that kept interest rates low, which equally applied to all types of buyers, and an easing of mortgage underwriting standards by government agencies, which almost exclusively applied to first-time buyers.